 - People experiencing and coming to terms with a long-term health condition such as cancer or heart disease may experience low moods and depression.

 - Older people can start to feel more anxious about their health, whether or not there is an actual problem.
 This anxiety can affect the memory and cause confusion which then creates more worry and low moods.

 - Depression is also often experienced by people looking after someone with long-term conditions like dementia because of the stresses and pressures that they can face each day.

 If you are concerned about how you are feeling it is important to talk to your GP who can help you look after your mental wellbeing as well as any physical health problems.

-If you're over 17 years of age, registered with a Leeds GP and experiencing one or more of the mental health difficulties mentioned above, you can self-refer to the service through an online form.
+If you are over 17 years of age and registered with a Leeds GP, you can self-refer on the service website.
 A number of questions will pop-up - these are to make sure you are being directed to the right service.
 You don't need to see your GP to access this service although your GP will be updated about your treatment.

 Is it possible to experience both depression and anxiety or stress?

 It is quite common, for example, to experience anxiety and depression at the same time.
 Feeling low or depressed can make someone feel more anxious and worry more; and experiencing anxiety or stress can sometimes lead to feeling low or depressed.